emreyilmaz00/emreyilmaz00.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I conduct research about control, optimization, and flight dynamic modeling problems about emerging concepts in aviation industry such as electric vertical take-off and landing (eVTOL) aircraft and urban air mobility (UAM) as well as the application of emerging algorithms in deep learning to aerospace engineering problems.
+I conduct research about control, flight dynamic modeling, performance, and trajectory optimization of emerging electric vertical take-off and landing (eVTOL) aircraft concepts.
+I also explore multi agent path planning optimziation in urban air mobility (UAM) context and the application of emerging algorithms in deep learning to aerospace engineering problems.

 My research interests include:

     eVTOL Aircraft Research:
-        i)  Control Allocation and Path Planning of eVTOL A/C ii)  Flight Dynamic Modeling of eVTOL Aircraft iii)  Control Design and Performance of Over-actuated eVTOL Concepts
+        i)  Control Allocation and Trajectory Optimization
+       ii)  Flight Dynamic Modeling and Optimization
+      iii)  The Implications of Over-Actuation on Flight Control-Design and Performance iv)  Contingency Planning

     Physics Informed Machine Learning
+       --The Application of Deep Learning Techniques (ConvNets and CGANs) to Airfoil Performance Prediction and Inverse Design

     UAM Air Traffic Optimization